aThorp96/energy-monitor/README.md

-Hardware Monitor of Energy is Free hardware schematic, Arduino script, and python script which when combined offer high-resolution readings of Apparent Power.
+Hardware Monitor of Energy is Free hardware schematic, Arduino script, and python script which when combined offer high-resolution readings of a given circuit's Apparent Power.
 These readings are output in CSV format compatible with [Watt Wiser][watt-wiser], and have a high enough resolution to be correlated with software profiles.

 # Status
 This project is currently in beta.